Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 3. 3

 Particularly important for EHCP children.
-Write to the LA confirming the timetable and asking what they will do to ensure full-time education and Section F provision are delivered.
-The LA's section 19 EA 1996 and section 42 CFA 2014 duties are engaged.
+Write to the local authority confirming the timetable and asking what they will do to ensure full-time education and Section F provision are delivered.
+The local authority's section 19 EA 1996 and section 42 CFA 2014 duties are engaged.

 4. 4